-In addition to inviting graduate students and postdocs, the ASBMB encourages you to invite other scientists from your institution and from local industry, government or non-profit research organizations.
+In addition to inviting graduate students, postdocs, faculty and staff, the ASBMB encourages you to invite other scientists from your institution and from local industry, government or non-profit research organizations.
 The ASBMB can identify local society members.
 Your agenda, location and budget will dictate the size of the event.
 You also should consider that larger events can be more intimidating for early career scientists new to networking.

-The ASBMB will create an event webpage and an online RSVP system for you.
+The ASBMB will create an event website and an online RSVP system for you.
 After you identify prospective attendees, you may create and send the invitation yourself (including the RSVP link) or the ASBMB can do so for you.
 The ASBMB also can assist you in marketing your event by providing promotional flyers.
-You should coordinate with your colleagues and support staff to print and distribute materials around your institution (e.g. elevators, bulletin boards) and at other local institutions.
+You should coordinate with your colleagues and support staff to print and distribute materials around your institution (e.g. email to listserv, flyers on elevators and bulletin boards) and at other local institutions.